THREATS TO BEES

 CLIMATE CHANGE

 The mutually beneficial relationship between plants and pollinators depends largely on phenology (the timing of natural events within plant and animal life cycles).
+Gradual changes in long-term weather patterns — including temperature, rain and sunlight — can alter environmental cues and disrupt this delicate balance.

 PARASITES AND DISEASES